-Figure FAQ CCP4.1.1: Key risks across the Mediterranean region by 2100.
+Figure FAQ CCP4.1.1 | Key risks across the Mediterranean region by 2100.
 The symbols above the map highlight risks enhanced by climate change which apply to the entire region with high confidence.
-Other risks are localized in the map (for details, see CCP4).
+Other risks are localised in the map.